 - (i) Interest Rate Risk: As of December 31, 2017, the Group had short-term borrowings amounting to \$12.0 million at variable rates with a weighted average interest rate of 6.45%.
-As of December 31, 2016, we had short-term borrowings amounting to \$5.3 million at variable rates with a weighted average interest rate of 6.80%.
-We do not use derivative financial instruments to hedge the interest rate risk on our debt obligations - (ii) Foreign Currency Risk: We enter into transactions denominated in foreign currencies related to the sales and purchases of goods.
+As of December 31, 2018, we had no short-term borrowings at variable rates.
+We do not use derivative financial instruments to hedge the interest rate risk on our debt obligations. - (ii) Foreign Currency Risk: We enter into transactions denominated in foreign currencies related to the sales and purchases of goods.
 Therefore, we are exposed to market risk related to possible foreign currency fluctuations, which is mitigated to a certain extent by the set-off of credit and debit balances in the same currencies.
 Due to the fact that we have increased our international exposure due to sales to the Euro zone and the UK market, our financial position and results of operations are increasingly subject to currency translation risks.

-As of December 31, 2017, and 2016, approximately 35.5% and 35.1%, respectively, of our sales were denominated in currencies other than the presentation currency of the Group and 35.0% and 30.8%, respectively, of costs were denominated in foreign currencies.
+As of December 31, 2018 and 2017, approximately 39.0% and 35.5%, respectively, of our sales were denominated in currencies other than the presentation currency of the Group and 32.0% and 35.0%, respectively, of costs were denominated in foreign currencies.
 The following table demonstrates a model of the sensitivity to a change in the U.S. dollar and British pound exchange rate that is reasonable and possible, with all other variables held constant, of our profit/(loss) before tax and our equity.

 Increase/ decrease in foreign currency rate Effect on profit/(loss) before tax Effect on equity

-+5% (581) 568
++5% (525) 364

-2017 Euro -5% 581 (568)
+2018 Euro -5% 525 (364)

-+5% 25 (10)
++5% 25 (17)

-GB pound -5% (25) 10
+GB pound -5% (25) 17

-2016 Euro +5% 536 1,300
+2017 Euro +5% (581) 568

--5% (536) (1,300)
+-5% 581 (568)

-GB pound +5% 30 (20)
+GB pound +5% 25 (10)

--5% (30) 20
+-5% (25) 10

-- (iii) Fair Value Risk: The carrying amounts reflected in the accompanying consolidated statement of financial position for cash and cash equivalents, trade and other receivables, trade and other payables and accrued and other current liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+(i) Fair Value Risk: The carrying amounts reflected in the accompanying consolidated statement of financial position for cash and cash equivalents, trade and other receivables, trade and other payables and accrued and other current liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
 The fair values of available for sale financial assets in the accompanying consolidated statement of financial position reflect their fair value.
 The fair value of variable rate borrowings and other long-term liabilities approximate their carrying amounts.
-The fair value of the Senior Notes, at December 31, 2017 and 2016, amounted to \$406.4 million and \$419.4 million, respectively. - b) Credit Risk: Our maximum exposure to credit risk, due to the failure of counterparties to perform their obligations as at December 31, 2017 and 2016, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
+The fair value of the Senior Notes, at December 31, 2018 and 2017, amounted to \$353.3 million and \$406.4 million, respectively.

+b) Credit Risk: Our maximum exposure to credit risk, due to the failure of counterparties to perform their obligations as at December 31, 2018 and 2017, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
 Concentrations of credit risks are limited with respect to receivables due to the large number of customers comprising our customer base.
 We generally do not require collateral or other security to support customer receivables.
-There was no customer which accounted for more than 8.2% of our revenue or receivables in 2017.
+There was no customer which accounted for more than 5.7% of our revenue or receivables in 2018.